Go Back

 • 1/2 cup panko bread crumbs

-• 1 onion shredded
+• 1 small onion shredded

 • 2 tablespoons ketchup